 Authors Attempt To Block INS Order Against Fellow Writer

-WASHINGTON (AP) _ A group of distinguished writers filed suit in federal court Monday in an attempt to keep author Margaret J. Randall from being forced to leave the United States.
+WASHINGTON (AP) _ A group of distinguished writers is suing in an attempt to block the government’s refusal to allow author Margaret J. Randall to remain in the United States.

-The authors - including Norman Mailer, Arthur Miller, William Styron, Alice Walker and Kurt Vonnegut - said the Immigration and Naturalization Service has denied permanent resident status to the 48-year-old author because of her writings and her views on U.S. foreign and domestic policy.
+The authors - including Norman Mailer, Arthur Miller, William Styron, Alice Walker and Kurt Vonnegut - said the Immigration and Naturalization Service has denied her permanent resident status because of her writings and her views on U.S. foreign and domestic policy.

 Randall renounced her citizenship on July 13, 1967, while in Mexico.
 After living in Cuba and Nicaragua, she re-entered the United States on a visitor’s visa on Aug.
 31, 1983, and applied for permanent resident status on March 14, 1984.

 Named as defendants in the suit filed Monday in federal court are Attorney General Edwin Meese III, INS Commissioner Allen C. Nelson and A.H.
 Giugni, INS district director in El Paso, Texas.
 Giugni cited a law allowing exclusion of people who advocate ″the economic, international and government doctrines of world communism.″